 Science is defended on the grounds that it has in fact relieved suffering by overcoming famine plague and war via its substitution of intersubjective myths with objective scientific knowledge.
-A confident claim which is immediately mitigated by a skeptical self doubt which verges on science fiction.
+A confident claim which is immediately mitigated by a skeptical self-doubt that verges on science fiction.
 It is again insisted that it will be difficult to tell the difference between fiction and reality but on this occasion, science will somehow dedicate itself to strengthening intersubjective myths and help people to live in their mythical virtual worlds.

 The implication of the above is that people will be able to live out their virtual realities whatever they are, whether they lead ultimately to flourishing lives or not.
 Science will, for example, be able to provide an elite with eternal youth!

 There then follows a bewildering discussion about the supernatural in which it is maintained that there is a resemblance between the voodoo belief in invisible spirits and pseudo causal connections( sticking a pin in a doll causes a man in the next village to develop a headache) and the invisible germs used by the medical man to explain disease(and perhaps headaches).
 Apparently, Harari claims, there is nothing supernatural about the claims of voodoo.